• Home

 Association for Psychology Teachers

-Chris Gibbons is Chair of the Association for Psychology Teachers in Northern Ireland.
+Chris Gibbons is Chairperson of the Association for Psychology Teachers in Northern Ireland.

 For educational purposes you can freely access a selection of articles from

 studies he and his colleagues have carried out in the area of stress and coping.
-This is likely to be of interest to those students who are considering pursuing psychology at university as well as to researchers in health and positive psychology.
+This is likely to be of interest to those students who are considering pursuing psychology at university as well as to health practitioners and researchers in health and positive psychology.

 Picture